 FanDuel Promo Code Delivers Up to $250 in Bonus Bets for Seattle vs New England

-New users can claim an impressive welcome offer without needing a FanDuel promo code when betting on Sunday's showdown between Seattle and New England.
-The up to $250 bonus opportunity combines a bet $5, get $200 promotion with a deposit match for Thursday, Feb.
-5. This compelling offer from sportsbook promos provides excellent value for the Big Game matchup at Levi's Stadium.
+New users can claim an exceptional welcome offer with no FanDuel promo code required for Sunday's highly anticipated matchup between Seattle and New England.
+The up to $250 bonus opportunity combines a bet $5, get $200 promotion with a 100% deposit match up to $50.
+This compelling sportsbook promos package is available through Feb.
+6 for the Big Game showdown at Levi's Stadium.

 How the FanDuel promo code new-user offer works for Seattle vs New England

-The FanDuel sign-up bonus operates through a straightforward two-part structure that maximizes value for new customers.
-No FanDuel promo code is required to access this generous welcome package.
-The primary component rewards new users with $200 in bonus bets when their initial $5 wager wins on any available market.
+This FanDuel sign-up bonus operates through a straightforward two-part structure that maximizes value for new customers.
+The primary component requires a minimum $5 wager on any available market, and if that bet wins, FanDuel awards $200 in bonus bets within 72 hours.
+No FanDuel promo code is needed to activate this welcome offer.

-New customers also receive a 100% deposit match up to $50, doubling their initial funding for the Seattle vs New England matchup.
-The terms and conditions include several important details:
+The secondary benefit provides a 100% deposit match up to $50, meaning a $50 initial deposit generates an additional $50 in bonus bets.
+Key terms and conditions include:

 - Download the FanDuel Sportsbook app to claim the welcome bonus.